y7986759-prog/Leeds-Crime-Spatial-Analysis/README.md

 ## How to Run
 1. Open the Jupyter notebook `GEOG5415_leeds_crime_analysis.ipynb`.
-2. Ensure all required data files are stored in the `data/` folder.
+2. Download and unzip data.zip, and place the extracted data folder in the project root directory.
 3. Run all cells from top to bottom.

 ## Output